Homology of Steinberg algebras: Introduction

+The fact that $H_*(G)$ is a direct summand of $HH_*(k[G])$ and the computations of iii) when $\cG$ is a group go back at least to Karoubi's monograph \cite{karast}*{2.21-2.26}.
+In view of \eqref{eq:introadj}, part iv) specializes to Burghelea's theorem \cite{burghelea}*{Theorem I'} in the group case (Remark \ref{rem:burgh}).

-When $\cG$ is Hausdorff, there is a restriction map $\res:\H^{\cyc}(\cG)\to \H(\cG)$ that is left inverse to the embedding of part ii) of Theorem \ref{thm:burghintro}; composing it with the Dennis trace $K_n(\A(\cG))\to HH_n(\A(\cG))$ we get a map
+When $\cG$ is Hausdorff, there is a restriction map $\res:\HH(\cA(\cG)/\cA(\cG^{(0)}))\to \H(\cG)$ that is left inverse to the embedding of part ii) of Theorem \ref{thm:burghintro}; composing it with the Dennis trace $K_n(\A(\cG))\to HH_n(\A(\cG))$ we get a map

-Next we concentrate on Exel-Pardo groupoids, compute the Hochschild homology of their Steinberg algebras, and in the Hausdorff case use the splitting of part ii) of the theorem above to also compute their groupoid homology, and the maps $\olD_*$ above to relate the latter to $K$-theory.
+\comment{In fact we introduce a homology for pairs $(\cG,\omega)$ of an ample groupoid and a $2$-coycle with values in the invertible elements of $k$, and show it is a direct summand of the Hocschild homology of the twisted Steinberg algebra (Corollary \ref{coro:twisted-retract}).
+Thus a version of the map \eqref{map:bardintro} is also defined in the twisted case. } Next we concentrate on Exel-Pardo groupoids, compute the Hochschild homology of their Steinberg algebras, and in the Hausdorff case use the splitting described above to also compute their groupoid homology, and the maps $\olD_*$ above to relate the latter to $K$-theory.